tdhopper/pythonplot.com/INTRO.md

 Python plotting libraries are manifold.
 Most well known is Matplotlib.

 "[Matplotlib](https://matplotlib.org/ "Matplotlib: Python plotting") is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms."
 Native Matplotlib is the cause of [frustration](https://stackoverflow.com/questions/tagged/matplotlib) to many data analysts due to the complex syntax.
-Much of that frustration would be alleviated if it were recognized as a library of lower level plotting primitives on which other tools can be built.[^frustration]

-[^frustration]: If you are frustrated by Matplotlib and haven't read [Effectively Using Matplotlib](http://pbpython.com/effective-matplotlib.html) by [Chris Moffitt](https://twitter.com/chris1610), go read it.
+Much of that frustration would be alleviated if it were recognized as a library of lower level plotting primitives on which other tools can be built.
+(If you are frustrated by Matplotlib and haven't read [Effectively Using Matplotlib](http://pbpython.com/effective-matplotlib.html) by [Chris Moffitt](https://twitter.com/chris1610), go read it.)

 #### Matplotlib-Based Libraries